|

 Barrenjoey & Palm Beach

-Palm Beach is one of the best places to stay in Sydney if you fancy a relaxing beach holiday on a movie set.
-It’s 30 kilometres from the city and takes about an hour and a half by bus from the CBD.
+Palm Beach is 30 kilometres from the city and takes about an hour and a half by bus from the CBD.
 For a faster trip, fly in by seaplane.
 Sydney’s Northern Beaches are simply stunning and have been made famous by the long-running TV drama “Home and Away”.
-You may recognise the lighthouse, the beach and the Summer Bay surf club.
-Take the Home and Away tour for full immersion.
+You may recognise the lighthouse, the beach and the Summer Bay Surf Club.

 Relax on beautiful Palm Beach and climb to the top of Barrenjoey Headland for sweeping views of Pittwater, Broken Bay and Palm Beach.
 You could easily spend a few days exploring the many stunning beaches and enjoying the serene, leafy water views of Pittwater at the mouth of the Hawkesbury River.